Documented Dreamers weigh self-deportation, say they've been left behind by Congress

 Documented Dreamers say they have no long-term path to citizenship

-As members of Congress debate a way to find room for some 2 million undocumented citizens known as Dreamers, nearly 200,000 documented Dreamers who came to the United States as a dependent on a temporary visa believe they have been left in the dust.
+As members of Congress debate a way to find room for some 2 million undocumented citizens known as Dreamers, nearly 200,000 documented Dreamers who came to the United States as dependents on temporary visas believe they have been left in the dust.

-Pareen Mhatre, 21, was born in India, but came to the United States as an infant with her parents who were studying at the University of Iowa.
+Pareen Mhatre, 21, was born in India, but came to the United States as an infant with her parents, who were studying at the University of Iowa.
 Mhatre grew up in Iowa and is now studying biomedical engineering.
 Her H-4 visa, which gave her documented Dreamer status, expired upon her 21st birthday in April.

 Mhatre fears that if there is no long-term path to citizenship, she’ll have to self-deport and leave the only country she's known.